biocore/pyqi/doc/tutorials/defining_new_interfaces.rst

 	                         Ex="%prog -i seqs.fna -o seqs.summary.txt --suppress-length-summary")
 	]

-Here we define two usage examples, each of which gives us an idea about how we want our script to behave: we want it to take an ``input_fp``, an ``output_fp``, and an optional parameter called ``suppress-length-summary``.
+Here we define two usage examples, each of which gives us an idea about how we want our script to behave: we want it to take an ``i`` parameter (where the user passes their input file name), an ``o`` parameter (where the user passes their output file name), and an optional parameter called ``suppress-length-summary`` which controls some of the script behavior.

  .. warning:: You shouldn't ever include the name of the script when defining ``UsageExample.Ex``, but instead include the text ``%prog``.
-This will be automatically replaced with the script name, so if you ever change the name of the script in the future, the change will take affect in all of your usage examples.
+This will be automatically replaced with the script name, so if you ever change the name of the script in the future, the change will take affect in all of your usage examples with you having to remember to update them.

 Defining inputs
 ---------------

-Next we'll define the list of ``inputs`` that should be associated with our interface.
+Next we'll define the list of ``inputs`` that should be associated with our ``OptparseInterface``.
 Each of these inputs will be an instance of a ``pyqi.core.interface.optparse.OptparseOption`` object.
-These will roughly map on to the ``Parameters`` that we defined for ``SequenceCollectionSummarizer``, but there are usually additional interface options as we'll see here.
+These will roughly map on to the ``Parameters`` that we defined for ``SequenceCollectionSummarizer``, but there are usually additional interface options relative to command parameters, as we'll see here.

-For the ``OptparseOptions`` that map onto ``Parameters`` directly, you can look up the corresponding ``Parameter`` in the ``param_lookup`` dictionary (which is created for you), and most of the information in the ``OptparseOption`` will be auto-populated for you.
-Additionally, ``pyqi make_optparse`` will fill in as much information as possible for each ``OptparseOption`` that corresponds to an existing ``Parameter``.
+For the ``OptparseOptions`` that map onto ``Parameters`` directly, you can look up the corresponding ``Parameter`` in the ``param_lookup`` dictionary (which is created for you by ``make_optparse``), and most of the information in the ``OptparseOption`` will be auto-populated for you. ``make_optparse`` will actually fill in as much information as possible for each ``OptparseOption`` that corresponds to an existing ``Parameter``.

 In our example, you'll notice that there are two ``OptparseOptions`` that are already defined.
 There are a few values that may need to be changed here.
-In almost all cases, you'll need to change the ``InputType``, which is set to the ``Parameter`` type by default, but should be updated to the ``optparse`` type.
-You can find discussion of these types in the :ref:`optparse type definitions <optparse-types>` section.
-Note that the ``InputType`` should be ``None`` for command line flags, as the type is described the value that is passed via that option, and command line flags don't take an option.
+In almost all cases, you'll need to change the ``InputType``, which is set to the ``Parameter``' ``DataType`` value by default, but should be updated to the ``optparse`` type.
+You can find discussion of these types in the :ref:`optparse type definitions <optparse-types>` section (**NEED TO WRITE THIS SECTION!!**).
+Note that the ``InputType`` should be ``None`` for command line flags, as the type describes the value that is passed via that option, and command line flags don't take a value.
 The other value that often will need to be changed is ``InputHandler``, which tells ``OptparseInterface`` how to transform the ``OptparseOption`` into the corresponding ``Parameter``.
 In our case, for our ``seqs`` ``OptparseOption``, that involves converting a file path into a list of tuples of (sequence id, sequence) pairs.
 First let's define the ``OptparseOptions``, and then we'll define a new ``InputHandler``.

 The ``OptparseOptions`` corresponding to the existing ``Parameters`` should look like this::